-Sex Week 2017 ran from April 2 through April 7.
+Sex Week 2017 runs from April 2 through April 7.
 The full event names and more information can be found below.
-Check out our Facebook event for even more event information.
+Check out our Facebook event for the most updated information.

 Sunday, April 2:

 - It’s like the county fair, but much sexier.

 - 6pm- International Aphrodisiacs Cooking Workshop, I-House Great Room

 - Come learn more about sexy foods from around the world from the folks who know them best, and maybe try a few samples while you’re at it.

 - Be sure to come out to the second annual Sex Week Cabaret, a night of sensual, silly, and sultry acts performed by The Dirty Dozen, as well as featured dancers from UT’s very own Boss Dance Company.

 - 12-1pm- I Can’t Keep Quiet, Tyson House and Hodges Library North Commons